-The college offers freshman and sophomore level credit coursework leading to Associate of Arts and Associate of Science degrees, as well as one-year certificates and non-credit courses.
+The college offers freshman and sophomore level credit coursework leading to Associate of Arts, the Associate of Science and the Associate of Applied Science degrees, as well as one-year certificates and non-credit courses.
 There are numerous general transfer and career education options available in business, allied health and nursing, office administration, mining, police science, and environmental health.